HenryZhang-ZHY/beetle/docs/design.md

 - **🌐 Web Interface**: Browser-based search interface for teams

 This design document serves as both a technical specification and a development guide, ensuring that beetle remains focused on its core mission of providing fast, reliable code search while maintaining a clear path for future enhancements.

+# Todo List

+## VSCode Extension

+- [ ] columns are resizable
+- [ ] can run query from multiple indexes
+- [ ] search results and the corresponding query are saved in the history and can be reused

+- [ ] Highlight matching terms in search results